AntonDevop/LogOfWork/README.md

 This is my **first full-stack Project** which took me 130 hours (of pure time) or 50 days of coding from time to time.
 All aspects

 List of further improvements:
-- [ ] Make "5 champions" + "others" (collectively) in each section of the Excel report file
+- [X] Make "5 champions" + "others" (collectively) in each section of the Excel report file
+- [X] Check truncateTemp function and remove old code
+- [ ] Keep records on manager page till Saturday inclusively
 - [ ] Clean-up all comments
 - [ ] Replace "delete a user" function with "edit a user" including "delete a user" button inside
 - [ ] Prompt to change password after first sign in